mfkimbell/high-level-system-design-notes/README.md

 * https://neetcode.io/practice
 * courses about system design, beginner and intermediate
 * might end up doing the ObjectOriented course too for practice
+* Has some good practice problems in his "intermediate" course
 * $120 bucks for a year

 HelloInterview: